EndPointCorp/end-point-blog/2021/10/generating-qr-codes-as-unicode-text.md

 $ qr "otpauth://totp/Example:root@example.com?secret=JSZE5V4676DZFCUCFW4GLPAHEFDNY447&issuer=Superhost"
 ```

-And its output:
+Here's what its output looks like:

 ![qrcode](/blog/2021/10/generating-qr-codes-as-unicode-text/qrcode.jpg)

-Providing the username and issuer will display it in the list of configured accounts in your authenticator application.
+Providing the username and issuer will display it properly in the list of configured accounts in your authenticator application.
 For example: `Superhost (Example:root@example.com)`

 ### Reference